rtalexk/asg_ensure_ammount_services/README.md

     --max-size 2 --min-size 2 --desired-capacity 2 --vpc-zone-identifier "subnet-4bc9862c,subnet-0d024951"
 ```

+With this Auto Scaling Group we're defining a `min-size`, `max-size` and `desired-capacity` of 2, which will ensure that always two instances must be running.
+And we're defining the Subnets IDs where these instances must be launched on (`--vpc-zone-identifier`).

 ## Testing

 You've finish!
 Now it's time for testing.
-Get the URL from the response when you created the Load Balancer, or you cant query using the CLI:
+Get the URL from the response when you created the Load Balancer, or you can query using the CLI:

 ```bash
 (bash) $ aws elbv2 describe-load-balancers --names az-balancer | jq '.LoadBalancers | .[0] | .DNSName'